danilop/AWS_Lambda_in_Action/README.md

 please look at the relative chapters in the book.

     Chapter02/
       greetingsOnDemand.js                  Function to greet by "name" in Node.js greetingsOnDemand.py                  Function to greet by "name" in Python customGreetingsOnDemand.js            Function for a custom greet by "name" in Node.js customGreetingsOnDemand.py            Function for a custom greet by "name" in Python Chapter03/
-      whatIsMyIp.js               Function to echo the IP address in input in Node.js whatIsMyIp.py               Function to echo the IP address in input in Python
+      whatIsMyIp.js                         Function to echo the IP address in input in Node.js whatIsMyIp.py                         Function to echo the IP address in input in Python Chapter05/
+      Policy_RW_S3.json                     Policy to give read/write access to an Amazon S3 bucket Policy_RW_console_S3.json             Adding permissions required by the Amazon S3 web console Policy_RW_prefix_console_S3.json      Limiting access to a prefix inside an Amazon S3 bucket Policy_RW_DynamoDB.json               Policy to give read/write access to a DynamoDB table Policy_RW_query_DynamoDB.json         Adding query permissions to Amazon DynamoDB Policy_Lambda_basic_exec_role.json    Lambda basic execution role permissions
+      Policy_Lambda_trust.json              Lambda basic execution role trust relationships Policy_Cognito_private_S3.json        Policy to give access to private folders on Amazon S3 Policy_Cognito_public_S3.json         Policy to give access to public folders on Amazon S3 Policy_Cognito_private_DynamoDB.json  Policy to give private access to DynamoDB Policy_Cognito_shared_DynamoDB.json   Policy to give shared access to DynamoDB Policy_Cognito_trust_auth.json        Amazon Cognito trust policy for the unauthenticated role Policy_Cognito_trust_unauth.json      Amazon Cognito trust policy for the authenticated role

 Contact Information
 -------------------